 Plastic products are used extensively in agricultural applications.

 Traditionally, farmers had few options for the disposal of on-farm plastic wastes, due to the contaminated nature of the plastics, low volumes, and distance to markets.
-So, plastics may be left in the fields, buried on site, or burnt.
+So, plastics may have been left in the fields, buried on site, or burnt (which is now illegal).
 These methods contaminate our air, water, soil and stock.
-Plastics left on fields may be consumed by animals; and when burnt, can generate the highly toxic, bioaccumulative poisons dioxin and furans.
+Plastics left on fields may be consumed by animals; and when burnt, can generate the highly toxic, bio-accumulative poisons dioxin and furans.
 Chemicals from buried plastics may leach into waterways.

 Recycling farm plastics